 To provide advance warning of the approach of any Allied naval forces, the Japanese sent the submarines I-22, I-24, I-28 and I-29 as a scouting line about 520 miles (830 km) to the south-west of Guadalcanal.
 Fletcher’s forces had entered the Coral Sea area before the submarines took station, however, and the Japanese were therefore unaware of their presence.
 Another submarine, I-21, which had been despatched to scout around Nouméa on New Caledonia island, was attacked by aircraft from Yorktown on 2 May.
 The submarine suffered no damage and apparently did not realise that it had been attacked by carrierborne aircraft.
 Ro-33 and Ro-34 were also deployed in an attempt to blockade Port Moresby, arriving off the town on 5 May, but neither of these boats engaged any ships during the battle.

-On the morning of 1 May, TF17 and TF11 united about 350 mi (560 km) to the north-west of New Caledonia, and Fletcher immediately detached TF11 to refuel from the oiler Tippecanoe while TF17 refuelled from Neosho.
+On the morning of 1 May, TF17 and TF11 united about 350 miles (560 km) to the north-west of New Caledonia, and Fletcher immediately detached TF11 to refuel from the oiler Tippecanoe while TF17 refuelled from Neosho.
 TF17 completed refuelling on the following day, but TF11 reported that its ships would not have completed refuelling until 4 May.
 Fletcher elected to take TF17 to the north-west toward the Louisiade islands group and ordered TF11 to meet TF44, which was en route from Sydney and Nouméa, on 4 May once refuelling had been completed.
-TF44 was a joint Australia and US force under MacArthur’s command, led by an Australian officer, Rear Admiral J. G. Crace and comprising the Australian heavy cruisers Australia and Hobart and the US heavy cruiser Chicago, together with three destroyers.
+TF44 was a joint Australia and US force under MacArthur’s command, led by a British officer on loan to the Australian navy, Rear Admiral J. G. Crace, and comprising the Australian heavy cruisers Australia and Hobart and the US heavy cruiser Chicago, together with three destroyers.
 Once it completed refuelling TF11, Tippecanoe departed the Coral Sea to deliver its remaining fuel to Allied ships at Efate in the New Hebrides islands group.

 At 17.00 on 3 May, Fletcher was notified that the Japanese invasion force for Tulagi had been sighted on the previous day as it approached the south-eastern end of the Solomon islands group.
 Unknown to Fletcher, TF11 completed refuelling that morning ahead of schedule and was only 69 miles (110 km) to the east of TF17, but was unable to communicate its status because of Fletcher’s orders to maintain radio silence.
 TF17 changed course and proceeded at 27 kt toward Guadalcanal to launch air attacks on the Japanese forces at Tulagi during the next morning.